 You can be assured that the scenery will astound you.
 The peace and quiet and the view offered by the chain of mountains will ensure a weekend or an indulgent holiday.
 Underlying the Piatra Craiului Mountains Reserve, with pensions that are more or less rustic, Pestera village will capture your attention as soon as you arrive there.

-From Pestera village, you can opt for various trekking tours in the Piatra Craiului Mountains or trekking in the Bucegi Mountains.
+From Pestera village, you can opt for various hiking tours in the Piatra Craiului Mountains or hiking in the Bucegi Mountains.

 Even though it’s located only 35 km from Brasov and very close to Bran, Magura village is far from the noises of crowded cities, with breathtaking scenery, households scattered over the hills and people living literally in the mountains.

 At 1,000 meters altitude, Magura village stands as an old hearth, surrounded on all sides by snowy cliffs of the Bucegi and Piatra Craiului Mountains.
 Piatra Craiului is a paradise of flora; it’s where you can find approximately 30% of the species found in Romania (there is even a flower found only in the massif).
 In the Piatra Craiului Mountains live various animal species, such as the chamois, bear, wolf, fox, wild boar and deer, all of which are protected.

 Situated in the Piatra Craiului National Park, the area offers tourists rare experiences that only nature can give: quiet, clean air, gurgle of streams and meadows with carnations, arnica and yellow peonies, aromas of raspberry, freshly cut grass and the smell of resin from surrounding forests.